About clusters and your work¶

 See also

-Main article: Getting Triton help
+Main reference: Getting Triton help

 First off, realize it is hard to do everything alone - with the diversity of types of computational research and researchers, it’s not even true that everyone should know everything.
 If you would like to focus on your science and have someone else focus on the computational part, see our Research Software Engineer service.
 It’s also available for expert consultations.